cyberark/conjur-spring-boot-sdk/README.md

 4b.
 For Eclipse you `Right click project > Build Path > Configure Build Path > Library > Add External JARs`.

+####Set Up Trust Between App and Conjur

+By default, the Conjur  generates and uses self-signed SSL certificates.
+Without trusting them, Java app will not be able to connect to the Conjur server using the Conjur APIs and .
+This is accomplished by  following steps:
+*Copy the .pem certificate created while setting up the Conjur *Select the Client Class in Eclipse then do RightClick->Properties-> Run&Debug Setting-> Click New *In the Select Configuration popup click the Java App *In the Edit Launch Configuration properties window -> select Environment Tab -> click Add *In the New Environment Variable window , enter 'CONJUR_SSL_CERTIFICATE' in the name field and the copied certificate in the value field

 ## Environment Setup